 - You may set up your own business as a broker or independent financial adviser, or in specialised fields such as marketing or training.

-- As a member of a professional body, such as the CII, you normally have to undertake continued professional development (CPD).
+- As a member of a professional body, such as the CII, you normally have to undertake continuing professional development (CPD).

 The following organisations may be able to provide further information.